-After installing a Mastodon server, it might feel overwhelming to understand all the options you have at your disposal.
+After installing a Mastodon server, it may be overwhelming to understand all the options you have at your disposal.

-The goal for this guide is to present you with the minimum amount of steps and information to get you started.
+The goal of this guide is to present you with the minimum amount of steps and information to get you started.

-Be advised that this is not a comprehensive guide and for your particular use case it might not be the best guide.
+Be advised that this is not a comprehensive guide, and for your particular use case, there might be better guides.
 You can find a lot more information on the Mastodon documentation.

 Click the Preferences link on the sidebar.

-On the Preferences page you will notice a large array of options in the sidebar menu (on mobile you need to click ≡).
+On the Preferences page, you will have many options in the sidebar menu (on mobile, you need to click ≡).

-Or 'Nobody can sign up' where nobody will be able to sign up unless you sent them an invite that you can generate in Moderation->Invites.
+Or 'Nobody can sign up' where nobody can sign up unless they have an invite that can be generated in Moderation->Invites.

 Add a short description to your server.
 This will be useful to know what your server is about.

-To get started there is no need to make something elaborate, something like 'Mastodon server just for ____ (insert name or username)' or 'Mastodon server for people that are interested in ____ (insert topic)' will be enough when you are first getting started.
+To get started, you don't need to make something elaborate; something like 'Mastodon server just for ____ (insert name or username)' or 'Mastodon server for people that are interested in ____ (insert topic)' will be enough when you are first getting started.

-Just insert your username here or the username of the account you want people to contact.
+Just insert your username or the username of the account you want people to contact.

-This can be both local users or remote users that need someone to talk about anything related with your server.
+This can be both local users or remote users that need someone to talk about anything related to your server.

 Notice: the username is the one you picked when you signed up. (no @ symbols)